 When applying for admission, applicants must declare one of the concentrations.

-The portfolio, letter of intent, resume and contact information of three references must be submitted via Slideroom (https://asudesign.slideroom.com).
+The portfolio, letter of intent, resume and contact information of two references must be submitted via Slideroom (https://asudesign.slideroom.com/#/Login).
 The Design School requires that these be submitted in addition to the graduate application requirements.

 GRE scores are not required.